SenseTecnic/wotkit-docs/source/api_v2/sensor_data.rst

 Sensor Data
 ===========

-In the WoTKit, *sensor data* consists of a timestamp followed by one or more named fields.
-By default, sensor have the following sensor fields.
+In the WoTKit, *sensor data* elements consist of a timestamp followed by one or more named fields.
+By default, sensor data consists of the following fields.

 .. list-table::
   :widths: 15, 50